AREDN Mesh Data Network

 In late 2019, RATS installed a 3-sector, 5 GHz AREDN mesh node at our repeater site in Chesterfield County.
 At the time, several other AREDN nodes were operating from sites in downtown Richmond, northwestern Hanover, and eastern Henrico County.
 This network made possible, for the first time in our area, the long-distance transport of data over amateur frequencies at broadband speeds with low latency.
 Testing from a privately-owned AREDN node south of Manchester, ping latency to the node in Beaverdam was frequently under 10 milliseconds round-trip.

-The Chesterfield node is situated 200 feet up the tower and represents a tremendous asset to the amateur community, waiting to be utilized.
-The club looks forward to partnering with hams throughout the region to resume building out this capability beginning in 2023.
+The current Chesterfield node is situated 200 feet up the tower and represents a tremendous asset to the amateur community, as the starting point for a modern, high-speed data backbone dedicated to amateur radio communications.

 What is AREDN?